gemworks/gem-farm/README.md

-# Rare Gems Protocol 💎
+# Gemworks 💎

-Rare Gems is a protocol for managing, farming, and sharding NFTs (gems).
+Gemworks is a collection of Solana programs for storing, staking, and sharding NFTs (gems).

-It consists of 3 separate but inter-related programs described in detail below.

 # Gem Bank 🏦